brimstone/brimstone.github.io/talks/make.md

 Note: - Most popular is gmake
 - pmake is popular on BSD systems
 - Always more on [wikipedia][make-derivatives]
+- There is a native build of gmake for windows, and gmake works under WSL
 [make-derivatives]: https://en.wikipedia.org/wiki/Make_(software)#Derivatives